Autognorics/autognorics.github.io/README.md

 The website introduces a new paradigm shift that redefines the essential elements that come along with the criteria of life.
 Life evolves from being alive to being living, a process governed by six stages.
 The Six Orders of Life:
-Aliveness = the ability to consume energy without the need for neural reasoning.
+(1)Aliveness = the ability to consume energy without the need for neural reasoning.
-Awareness = the ability to send and receive signals using IOs without the need for neural reasoning.
+(2)Awareness = the ability to send and receive signals using IOs without the need for neural reasoning.
-Consciouness = the ability to match things with things without the need for neural reasoning.
+(3)Consciouness = the ability to match things with things without the need for neural reasoning.
-Intutiveness = the ability to choose between this or that without the need for neural reasoning.
+(4)Intutiveness = the ability to choose between this or that without the need for neural reasoning.
-Neuralness = self-knowledge (a brain without the brain) Living = experiences life (eafthos)
+(5)Neuralness = self-knowledge (a brain without the brain) (6)Living = experiences life (eafthos)

-⚡ Originemology:
-eaftos = self
-gnosei = knowledge
-aftognosia = self-knowledge
-zois = life-forms
-autognozics = self-knowledge life-forms
+⚡ Originemology: etmology, founded, definitions, eaftos = self gnosei = knowledge aftognosia = self-knowledge zois = life-forms autognozics = self-knowledge life-forms
-Autognorics = the science of creating living machines
+Autognorics = the science of creating living machines 1988